 Forbidden Peak - West Ridge, July 2002

 In summary, the route lives every bit up to its reputation of being a classic.
-The climbing isn't difficult (5.4) and though exposed, the ridge could be climbed un-roped w/ light hiking boots.
-The rock is solid, textured for good purchase w/ great features for hands.
-We would rap down the ridge about 3 or 4 times before downclimbing back to the notch.
-Some choose to return via the East Ridge which is reported to be somewhat easier.
-Descent via the West Ridge takes about as long as it takes to climb it.
-We rapped one rope length down the couloir and since a moat prevented easy access to the various rap slings below we ended up having to face in and downclimb the mushy snow back to the sketchy 'schrund crossing.
-We ran and skied in our boots down the gentle snow fields back to camp and packed up...at which point we were for the first time approached by a climbing ranger wanting to see our climbing permits.
+The climbing isn't difficult (5.4) and though exposed, the ridge could be climbed un-roped with technical hiking boots.
+The rock is solid and offers great purchase with ample features for hands.
+We made about 3 or 4 rappells down the ridge before downclimbing back to the notch.
+Some choose to return via the East Ledges which is reported to be somewhat easier albeit exposed and loose.
+On the other hand, descent via the West Ridge takes about as long as it takes to climb it.
+We also rapped one rope length down the couloir and since a yawning moat prevented easy access to the various rap slings lower in the coulior, we had no choice but to face-in downclimb mushy snow to get past the sketchy 'schrund crossing.
+We then jogged and boot skied down the gentle snow fields back to camp and packed up...at which point we were for the first time approached by a climbing ranger wanting to see our climbing permits.
 Not five minutes earlier, I was talking how it would have been easy to poach a camp spot up in Boston Basin should we not have been able to obtain a permit.
 Fortunately we had ours this time!

 Click here to view.